 A level Business is a popular and successful sixth form subject taken by students alongside many other combinations of subjects.
 Virtually all students will eventually work in some form of organisation, be it HSBC, a school, hospital, library or a family business; this course aims to prepare students for this experience by combining practical and theory-related study of everyday business issues.
 Those following other subject areas often choose Business within their A level options as it adds breadth to their studies.

 The AQA A-level Business qualification is fully recognised by UK universities for degree course entry.
 From September 2015 students will study the new linear A-level Business, taking all their exams at the end of a two-year course.
 The A-level is assessed by three two hour written exams at the end of the course.
 Students study topics in decision making in business and strategic direction and change to name just a few.

 The A Level Economics Curriculum

-The department also offers A level economics in the Sixth Form, and this subject has grown significantly at the College in recent years.
+A Level Economics has grown significantly at the College in recent years.
 With no prior specific knowledge required, this course represents a first look at the subject for many of those who take it, offering a broad and challenging introduction to the microeconomic and macroeconomic analysis of many relevant economic questions; why is income inequality increasing in the world?
 What causes unemployment?
 Why are premiership footballers paid more than doctors?
-What economic measures can governments’ adopt to tackle climate change?
+What economic measures can governments adopt to tackle climate change?
 Will population growth damage our standard of living?
 Economics helps students develop their skills of analysis and evaluation, nurturing an insatiable curiosity about real world issues and events in the process.
 Many students go on to take the subject at degree level, including Oxbridge, and it is a highly prized subject amongst employers.
 It also provides an essential beginning for students thinking of taking a broad range of business and management courses at university.